Rump steak: American and British equivalencies

-The British and Commonwealth English "rump steak" is commonly called "sirloin" in American English.
-On the other hand, British "sirloin" is called short loin or "porterhouse" by Americans.
+The British and Commonwealth English "rump steak" is commonly called "sirloin" in American English or Canadian English.
+On the other hand, British "sirloin" is called short loin or "porterhouse" by North Americans.

 French usage

 Rump steak corresponds roughly to the French cut culotte (literally 'britches').

 The pointe de culotte, the rump cap is highly recommended for braising as bœuf à la mode.

 In the 20th century the English term rump steak was adopted, although with modified orthography romsteak or romsteck.
 The spelling rumsteak is also attested.